genetics-statistics/faster_lmm_d/README.md

 `faster_lmm_d` is written in the fast D language and requires a D compiler.
-At the moment we also use openblas (>0.2.19), lapacke, gsl and a bunch of D libraries.
+At the moment we also use openblas (>0.2.19), lapacke, gsl and a bunch of D libraries that are installed with the dub tool.

+* ldc D compiler for LLVM >= 1.10.0
+* dub >= 1.7.0

 ### On Debian/Ubuntu